navapbc/template-infra/docs/infra/intro-to-terraform-workspaces.md

 # Workspaces

 Terraform workspaces are created by default, the default workspace is named "default."
 Workspaces are used to allow multiple engineers to deploy their own stacks for development and testing.
-This allows multiple engineers to develop new features in parallel using a single environment without destroying each others' infrastructure.
+This allows multiple engineers to develop new features in parallel using a single environment without destroying each other's infrastructure.
 Separate resources will be created for each engineer when using the prefix variable.

 ## Terraform workspace commands